 - During the pandemic, campers must follow social distancing protocols and safety rules.

 - If you have specific questions about a site or campground, call Regional Parks' office at (707) 565-2267 from 10 a.m. to 3 p.m.
 Monday-Friday to talk to a reservations agent.

 - Remember, a Regional Parks membership includes one free night of camping, which is a $35 value.
-To reserve your free night, you'll need to book by phone or in person.
+To reserve your free night, you'll need to book by phone.

 - One family can book two campsites under the same name.
 If you're hoping for two sites next to each other, you'll definitely want to book as far ahead as possible.

 - Occupancy is limited to eight people per campsite.